radish-es/casebook-property/content/cases/kosicki.md

 Courts have become very powerful in this country.
 Yet, there is little that holds judges accountable for the exercise of their powers.
-The other branches of government--the legislatures and the executives-- are accountable to the people for their decisions through various mechanisms, including the review of their conduct by the courts.
+The other branches of government--the legislatures and the executives--are accountable to the people for their decisions through various mechanisms, including the review of their conduct by the courts.
 By contrast, no one supervises the courts and the judges who populate them.
 (Whether that is a good thing or bad thing, I leave for others to debate